ekkyarmandi/prompta/prompta-cli/README.md

-# Prompta CLI
+# Prompta

 Prompta is a self-hosted prompt management system that allows users to create, manage, and version control their prompts.
-The CLI tool enables users to retrieve their prompts from the Prompta API.
+The CLI tool enables users to retrieve their prompts from the Prompta API and provides powerful Python interfaces for external integration.

 ## Installation